Joc Pederson Player Props: Giants vs. Mariners

-On Monday, Joc Pederson (batting .194 in his past 10 games) and the San Francisco Giants face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 9:45 PM ET.
+Joc Pederson -- with a slugging percentage of .226 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants against the Seattle Mariners, with Logan Gilbert on the hill, on July 4 at 4:35 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Mets.
+In his previous game he had a hitless showing (0-for-4) against the Mariners.

 Joc Pederson Game Info & Props vs. the Mariners